In our Buy or Bid sale, we have adopted some common practices used in

 The term "Bid & Ask" (also known as "Bid and Offer") refers to a two-way price quotation that indicates the best potential price at which a security can be sold and bought at a given point in time.

 - The Bid price represents the maximum price that a buyer is willing to pay for a share, stock or other security.

 - The Ask price represents the minimum price that a seller is willing to take for that same security.

 - A trade or transaction occurs when a buyer in the market is willing to pay the best offer available—or is willing to sell at the highest bid.

-- 'Spread' defines the gap between the bid and the ask prices of a security or asset.
+- 'Spread' is used to define the gap between the bid and the ask prices of a security or asset.

-- The lowest amount in the BidAsk spread is the minimum acceptable starting price of the item.
+- The lowest amount in the BidAsk Spread is the minimum acceptable price of the sale item.

-- Items that receive bids within the BidAsk spread will be made available to the high bidder after closing the sale.
+- Items that receive bids within the BidAsk Spread will be made available to the high bidder after the close of the sale.

 - The highest amount in the Spread is equal to the BuyNow price.